curvenote/docs/editor/blocks-and-cells.md

 ---
 title: Blocks & Cells
-description: ''
-name: blocks-and-cells
 ---

 On Curvenote, blocks are distinct sections of content.
 In [Jupyter](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html#structure-of-a-notebook-document), cells are the distinct sections of content that make up a notebook.
 When notebooks are saved on Curvenote the cells from Jupyter are considered blocks.
 While there are different types of cells in Jupyter, each cell is version individually and can be reused throughout your content on Curvenote.
-Learn how to edit, run, save and version blocks/cells below, and how to reuse your blocks/cells in [Reusing Blocks](oxa:m59m7JQmWVyPjlASj9v3/93FoBDnslDe5zX30YhHW 'Reusing Blocks').
+Learn how to edit, run, save and version blocks/cells below, and how to reuse your blocks/cells in [Reusing Blocks](./reusing-blocks.md).

 ## Cell Types